Karlyne M. Reilly, Ph.D.

 Developing New Preclinical Models and Testing Candidate Therapies for MPNST

 Malignant peripheral nerve sheath tumors (MPNST) are one of the deadliest sarcomas and are at an increased incidence in neurofibromatosis type 1 (NF1).
 In the setting of NF1, MPNSTs arise through transformation of an existing benign plexiform neurofibroma (PNF), making early detection of the cancer challenging.
-We are working to better model and understand this transition from PNF to MPNST by 1) improving culture conditions of patient PNF cells to allow better modeling in vitro (with support from the Neurofibromatosis Therapeutic Acceleration Program), 2) developing mouse models of the transition from PNF to MPNST using information on the order in which mutations accumulate as MPNSTs form, and 3) using panels of both mouse and human MPNST cell lines to test candidate therapeutics and study underlying pathways driving MPNST growth.
+We are working to better model and understand the biology underlying MPNST using mouse models and mouse and human MPNST cell lines and are testing candidate therapeutics for treatment of MPNST.

 The Rare Tumor Initiative